flass/pantagruel/README.md

                          'locus_tag_prefix' must match the prefix of ids given to CDS, proteins and genome regions (contigs) in potentially provided annotation files (see below).
-                         Note that for ensuring compatibility with dependencies (namely BioPython Nexus alignment parser and ALE reconciliation program), the characters '-' and '_' are forbidden in the 'locus_tag_prefix' field.
+                         Note that for ensuring compatibility with dependencies (namely BioPython Nexus alignment parser and ALE reconciliation program), the characters '-' and '_' are forbidden in the 'locus_tag_prefix' field. ' \/' characters are forbidden in the strain name.
-                      _optional_
+						 Formating of this file can be validated using scripts/validate_straininfo_file.py _optional_
                        - an 'annotation/' folder, where are stored annotation folders, one per genome.
 Each genome annotation file set must be stored in a separate folder, which name must match a contig file (e.g. 'seqProjID/' for 'seqProjID.fasta').